-As you may be aware, on August 27, 2003, Bruce Meyers, Melvyn I. Weiss, The M and B Weiss Family Limited Partnership of 1996 (an entity controlled by Weiss) and Michael Stone (a client of Weiss's law firm) (together, the "Meyers Group") filed preliminary consent solicitation materials with the Securities and Exchange Commission in an attempt to take complete control of your company's Board of Directors.
-The Meyers Group filed amended preliminary consent solicitation materials on September 15, 2003.
-In furtherance of its goal of seeking to take over eXegenics without offering stockholders any value at all for their shares, and without presenting any specific plan for increasing stockholder value, the Meyers Group is seeking written consents of the eXegenics stockholders to remove, without cause, the entire Board of Directors and to replace the directors with five persons selected by the Meyers Group.
+As you may be aware, on September 30, 2003, Bruce Meyers, Melvyn I. Weiss, The M and B Weiss Family Limited Partnership of 1996 (an entity controlled by Weiss) and Michael Stone (a client of Weiss's law firm) (together, the "Meyers Group") filed consent solicitation materials with the Securities and Exchange Commission in an attempt to take complete control of your company's Board of Directors.
+In furtherance of its goal of seeking to take over eXegenics without offering stockholders any value at all for their shares, and without presenting any specific plan for increasing stockholder value, the Meyers Group is seeking written consents of the eXegenics stockholders to remove the entire Board of Directors and to replace the directors with five persons selected by the Meyers Group.

-In its preliminary consent solicitation materials, the Meyers Group fails to explain why its nominees should replace your current directors.
+In its consent solicitation materials, the Meyers Group fails to explain why its nominees should replace your current directors.
 The Meyers Group has neither disclosed a specific plan for eXegenics nor revealed how its nominees will attempt to increase the value of your investment in eXegenics.
 In fact, the Meyers Group has conceded in its consent solicitation materials that there is no assurance that the election of its nominees will maximize stockholder value or otherwise protect the interests of eXegenics' stockholders.
-For these reasons, the Board is asking eXegenics' stockholders to withhold their consent and revoke any consents that may have been given.
+While your Board of Directors can provide no assurance that it will be able to maximize stockholder value or protect the interests of eXegenics' stockholders, it can assure you that it is and has always been committed to increasing value for eXegenics' stockholders and has a plan for doing so in the future.
+Your Board intends to focus eXegenics on the development and marketing of niche products for specialty physician markets, an area in which eXegenics' management has successfully operated in the past.
+For these reasons, the Board is asking eXegenics' stockholders to withhold their consent and revoke any consents that may have been given to the Meyers' Group.